yashsinha1611/sfdocs_Build_AI/docs/Tracing/python/capture_request_body_from_trace.md

 # Capture Request Body from Trace
 ## Overview

-The capture request body feature allows you to save the request body of the HTTP transactions of a specific index.
+The **Capture Request Body** feature allows you to save the request body of an HTTP transaction.

 :::caution